Recipes from Spain - A Selection of Easy To Prepare Spanish Dishes

 In a large, heavy based pot, heat the oil and saute the onions and garlic until lightly golden.

 Stir in the pimenton ( paprika ), tripe, chorizo, and pour over the wine.
-Bring to the boil and stir in the tomatoes, thyme, chilli, bay leaves, cloves, peppercorns, nutmeg and a pinch of salt.
+Bring to the boil and stir in the tomatoes, thyme, chili, bay leaves, cloves, peppercorns, nutmeg and a pinch of salt.
 Now add the morcillas ( black pudding) and cook over a very low heat until the tripe is tender, which could be between 1 and 2 hours, but taste after one hour.

 Once the tripe is ready, discard the bay leaves, stir in the garbanzos (chickpeas) and heat through for about 5-10 minutes.